upf-gti/CGFrameworkStudent/README.md

 Use ``make`` to compile.
 You can speed-up compilation using more threads with ``-j(num threads)``, for example: ``make -j8``.

-### Visual Studio Code (Linux, optional for other platforms)
+### Visual Studio Code (Linux)

-After installing all the libs for your platform, if you need a more light weight IDEs which can be used in any platform (included Linux), this is your better option.
+After installing all the libs for your platform, if you need a more light weight IDE which can be used in any platform (included Linux), this is your better option.

 Visual Studio Code can be downloaded for each platform [here](https://code.visualstudio.com/download).

+**NOTE**: you must have a C/C++ compiler installed and added to the path before progressing with the installation.

 #### Configuring VSCode

-After the VSCode and the requirements for each platform are installed **(the steps for each platform are mandatory!)**, the following extensions are needed to work with C++ code:
+After VSCode and the requirements for each platform are installed **(the steps for each platform are mandatory!)**, the following extensions are needed to work with C++ code:

 ```
 C/C++